2023-Summer-ITE-5425-IGA/Angular-invincible/README.md

-# Shopping Cart App using React and TypeScript
+# Shopping Cart App using Angular

 ## Project Description

-The goal of this project is to develop a Shopping Cart application using React.js and TypeScript.
+The goal of this project is to develop a Shopping Cart application using Angular.
 The application will provide users with the ability to browse and add products to their cart, manage quantities, and proceed to checkout.
-It will follow best practices for component architecture, state management, and integration with external APIs.

 ### Targeted Audience